-- Spray a nonstick mini muffin tin generously with cooking spray and place each circle in each section of a and press down along the bottom and sides.
-(I use my mini tart shaper from Pampered Chef).
+- Spray a nonstick mini muffin tin generously with cooking spray and place each circle in each section of a and press down along the bottom and sides with a mini tart shaper.

 - In a medium sized bowl, whisk together the eggs, heavy cream, pumpkin, sage and Pecorino Romano Cheese.

 - Add a small piece of Brie to each shell in the mini muffin tin; then add the egg mixture on top until it reaches the top of each muffin tin.
 (I found it easier to add the egg mixture to a measuring cup and pour it in that way).